-Coronavirus (COVID-19) is a respiratory illness spreading in communities across the country.
-The elderly and people with compromised immune systems are more likely to suffer serious consequences from the illness.
-So far, there’s no evidence that children are more susceptible to COVID-19.
+The elderly and people with compromised immune systems are more likely to suffer serious consequences from COVID-19.
+There’s no evidence that children are more susceptible to the illness.
 But it’s still vital for parents to practice the proper prevention with their children.

 Q & A: